trickv/trick.vanstaveren.us_jekyll/wiki/Braincannon.md

 you to know every field that we need to have required, but figuring out how to tackle some of this as an item for you would be great.

+### Intermediary Items

-Intermediary Items: The photo gallery thing is pretty near and dear to the WOW factor (and I continue to be impressed with the architected it with things like dynamically changed the framecount to reflect computing speed), so chug on that as a constant project.
+The photo gallery thing is pretty near and dear to the WOW factor (and I continue to be impressed with the architected it with things like dynamically changed the framecount to reflect computing speed), so chug on that as a constant project.

+Subversion server